-Here were some opportunities last year for deepening our walk with Jesus:
+Here were some opportunities from previous years for deepening our walk with Jesus:

 - New Wine in Europe Summer 2015 Growing in the Spirit – 7th to 12th August, De Hoge Rielen, Kastrelee, Belgium (for more information click here)